 If the unit needs side-to-side leveling, make a step leveling ramp on the low side out of 1x6" or 2x6" boards of varying lengths.
-Pull the unit forward or back onto the leveling ramp until the tire(s) on the low side is level.
+Pull the unit forward or back onto the leveling ramp until the low side is level.
 Many experienced RVers carry level boards or blocks in their unit for this purpose.